vamsi-karnam/rdash/README.md

 Released under the **Apache 2.0 License**.

 If you use this software in any of your works, please cite:
-> Karnam, S. V. (2025). *R'DASH: An Open Robot Information Telemetry Transport and Visualization Framework.*
+> Karnam, S. V. (2025). *R'DASH: An Open-Source Robot Information Telemetry Transport and Visualization Framework.*

 For contact, collaborations, bug reports, or business, reach out via saivamsi.karnam@gmail.com.